yi-huang-1/torchrdit/wiki/Home.md

 - [Utils](Utils) - Utility functions
 - [Visualization](Visualization) - Tools for visualizing results

+## New in v0.1.24: GDS Export/Import

+TorchRDIT now includes industry-standard GDS file format support:
+- Export photonic masks to GDS files for fabrication
+- Import masks from GDS vertex data
+- Support for complex topologies with holes
+- Batch processing for multiple designs
+- See the [GDS](GDS) page for details

 ## New in v0.1.22: Source Batching

 TorchRDIT now supports efficient batched processing of multiple sources: